 Training White Doves For Release

-After a few weeks of flying around the loft, they are ready to begin their training.
-Training is done by putting them in a basket, taking them out a mile from the loft, and releasing them.
+After a few weeks of daily flights around the loft, training begins!
+This is done by putting them in a basket, taking them out a mile from the loft, and releasing them.
 They will usually circle around and then make their way back to their loft.
-To encourage them to fly home promptly, be sure to have food waiting for them when they get back!
-This and other training techniques form good habits in the birds that will later be essential for their safety as they navigate the miles to the safe haven of their loft.
+To encourage them to fly home promptly, we make sure to have food waiting for them when they get back!
+This and other training techniques will form good habits in the doves that will later be essential for their safety, as they navigate the miles back to the safe haven of their loft.

-After being released from the same point three times, the doves are then taken to the 5 mile mark in the same direction.
-It’s at this point that their navigational abilities, still scientifically unexplained, begin to show as they find their way home from an area outside their usual whereabouts. hey are taken out to 5 miles three times, just as is done for the distance of one mile.
-Then, the process repeats itself for 15, 20, 25, and all the way up to 100 miles in some cases.
-However, 50 miles is the standard radius for dove releases.
-This should be done in every direction that the doves are to be released, and although there are cases of birds coming back without having been trained in a certain direction, it usually takes them longer.
+Road training the doves looks something like this: After being released from the same point three times at one mile, the distance is then increased to five miles, but still in the same direction.
+It’s at this point that their navigational abilities, still scientifically unexplainable, begin to show as they find their way home from an area outside their usual whereabouts.
+The five mile distance is then repeated, as with the one mile.
+Eventually, the process repeats itself for fifteen, twenty, twenty-five, and all the way up to one hundred miles in some cases.
+Ideally, this is done in every direction that the doves are to be released.
+Although there are cases of birds coming back without having been trained in a certain direction, it usually takes them longer to return.

-Prior to to the dove release, the doves go on a special diet that boosts their performance during the release itself.
+Prior to being released at an event, the doves go on a modified diet that boosts their performance during the release itself.
 This also minimizes the chance of the bird soiling those releasing it.
-From our experience, there is very little chance of that happening and it is has not taken place once at the time of this writing.
-We tell people that are worried about the possibility of an accident that they are already taking a chance by having their event outside.
+Realistically, there is very little chance of that happening.
+We tell people that are worried about the possibility of an accident that they are already taking a chance by hosting this white dove release, which takes place outdoors.
 After all, birds in the wild have the complete freedom to fly over and cause a potentially unpleasant occurrence!

 The White Dove Release

-When it comes time to actually release the doves, there are two ways to do so: either by hand or from a basket or cage.
-While the hand release is recommended because of the extra special touch that it adds, releasing from a heart-shaped basket or chapel-shaped cage is not in any way inferior for people not used to holding live birds.
+When it comes time to actually release the doves, there are two options: either by hand, or from a basket.
+While the hand release is recommended because of the extra special touch that it adds, releasing from a heart-shaped basket or chapel-shaped cage is no less desirable, and is a good option for people not comfortable with holding live birds.

-For a hand release to be effective, the birds must be held in a special way to show as much of the bird as is possible.
-This is done by positioning the tail between the thumb and index finger and the legs between the middle and and ring fingers.
+For a hand release to be effective, the birds must be held in a special way to show as much of the bird as possible.
+One way to accomplish this by positioning the tail between the thumb and index finger and the legs between the middle and and ring fingers.
 The other hand supports the dove from the bottom.
-This position is one that’s most comfortable for the bird, while at the same time allowing for a good bit of the bird to be visible so that good shots can be obtained by the photographers and/or videographers.
-Holding a bird by the sides will make it think it can free itself by struggling a bit harder, often resulting in a premature release, which would be quite disappointing!
+This position is most comfortable for the bird, while at the same time allowing for a good bit of the bird to be visible so that good shots can be obtained by the photographers and/or videographers.

-It’s important to ensure that a trained handler be present during the hand release to hand the doves to those who will be releasing them.
-The handler’s job requires quite a bit of practice so that no birds escape when being taken out of the basket and to ensure the birds are probably placed in the hands, as previously mentioned.
+It is important to ensure that a trained handler be present during the hand release to hand the doves to those who will be releasing them.
+The handler’s job requires a fair bit of experience so that no birds escape when being taken out of the basket and to ensure the birds are probably placed in the hands, as previously mentioned.

-The route of using a basket or a cage to release the doves can also be taken and can add variety that a hand release cannot.
-There are many styles and sizes of baskets available to accommodate different quantities of doves, from one to over twenty.
-For smaller baskets, heart-shaped ones are typically used, with square and rectangle shapes preferable for larger baskets.
-Looking at our Pinterest page, one can see some of our selection of baskets and cages, which can be decorated to suit upon request.
+Using a basket or a cage to release the doves adds decorative variety that a simple hand release will not.
+There are many styles and sizes of baskets available to accommodate different numbers of doves – from one bird to over twenty.
+With the smaller baskets, lovely heart-shaped ones are most common, with square and rectangle shapes preferable for larger baskets.

-In conclusion, a quality dove release takes much dedication, hard work, and preparation to create something that appears simple, yet is very elegant.
-We would advise those looking to release for a dove release at their event to make sure to choose quality and value.
-The memories created will be impressed in the minds of all those privileged to witness the white doves take to the skies, disappearing from sight into the horizon.
+You now know that there is so much dedication, hard work, and preparation that goes on backstage of a quality dove release.
+Again, we would advise those considering a dove release at their event to be sure to choose quality and value.
+The memories created will be impressed in the minds of all witnessing these beautiful white doves taking to the skies, disappearing from sight into the horizon – heading home.